ufukhalis/defuk/README.md

 ```

-When `Defuk.fromCache` and `Defuk.fromNonBlockingCache` method many times with same parameter
+When `Defuk.fromCache` and `Defuk.fromNonBlockingCache` methods are called many times with same parameters
 the caching will be valid.
 Regarding `Adapter` case, you need to create your adapter cache with your
 favorite in-memory cache library.